Knowledge base

 .md,.txt,.json,.php, etc.) or right-click on the file in question:

-- Euria will open in a right sidebar; if you close it, Euria remains accessible via the round icon located at the top right:
+- Euria will open in a right-side panel; if you close it, Euria remains accessible via the round icon located at the top right:

 How can Euria help?

-Euria helps you to effectively use the document you have opened (and only that one); it can notably:
+Euria helps you effectively use the document you have opened (and only that one); it can, in particular:

 - answer your questions about its content (details, statistics, changes)

-- summarize the key points (or even simplify and even more if you specify “for a 10-year-old child”…)
+- summarize the key points (even simplify them and even more so if you specify “for a 10-year-old child”…)

 - translate it